-POST-REGISTRATION PROGRAMME REGULATIONS Bachelor of Science Nursing and Health The powers and duties conferred upon the Senatus Academicus have been delegated to the School of Nursing and Health Sciences.
-Unless otherwise indicated, reference to School Board means the School Board of Nursing and Health Sciences.
-1.1 GENERAL 1.1.1 All awards will be made on the basis of the accumulation of SCOTCAT/SCQF (Level9) credits.
-The Bachelor of Science Nursing and Health (BScN&H) degree requires 120 SCQF credits at level 9.
+- 1.1.1.1 All awards will be made on the basis of the accumulation of SCQF (Level9) credits.
+The Bachelor of Science Nursing and Health (BScN&H) degree requires 120 SCQF credits at level 9. - 1.1.2 Each award must include successful completion of all the modules and other assessed work required for the award and as specified in the programme specification. - 1.1.3 A candidate must undertake a course of instruction approved by the School Board of Nursing and Health Sciences comprised of subjects listed from time to time in the syllabus of modules for the programme.

-- 1.1.2 Each award must include successful completion of all the modules and other assessed work required for the award and as specified in the programme specification. - 1.1.3 A candidate must undertake a course of instruction approved by the School Board of Nursing and Health Sciences comprised of subjects listed from time to time in the syllabus of modules for the programme. - 1.1.4 Candidates will normally be expected to register for the full Bachelor Degree.
+1.1.4 Candidates will normally be expected to register for the full Bachelor Degree.